 However, do keep in mind while there is no minimum amount to get started investing you will need to deposit at least enough to buy a full share of your desired stock.
 This is because you cannot currently invest in fractional shares on Robinhood.

 Essentially, this means if you want to buy a stock that cost $100 you will have to deposit $100 to buy a full share of that stock.

 Now, if you are just getting started investing and want to invest in fractional shares (i.e., buying $5 worth of that $100 stock), you may want to compare Robinhood with some of today's top micro-investing apps.

 Wouldn't it be nice if your investing app could buy and sell your desired stocks for you, on your behalf?

 This is a great advantage for trading stocks when you're on-the-go or simply away from your phone.
 Through their advanced order types Robinhood can help you automate your trades by buying and selling stocks for you at your desired price points.

 Robinhood supports the following order types:

 Extended Hours Trading

-Robinhood also offers free pre-market and post-market trading so you can continue to trade before the market opens and after it closes.
+With Robinhood, you don't have to worry about limited trading hours, as they provide free pre-market and post-market trading so you can continue to trade before the market opens and after it closes.

-Robinhood also now offers commission free options trading.
+Robinhood also offers commission free options trading.
 With options you can choose to go long on stocks you believe in and short on the ones you don't.